integralfx/MemTestHelper/DDR4 OC Guide.md

   * The bolded letter indicates the manufacturer.
 H for Hynix, M for Micron, and S for Samsung.
   * The next 2 digits indicate ranks.
 08 = single rank and 16 = dual rank.
   * The next letter indicates the production month.
 1-9, A, B, C.
-  * THe next 2 digits indicate the production year.
+  * The next 2 digits indicate the production year.
   * This is the code for dual-rank Micron produced in October 2018.
 * [Source](http://www.xtremesystems.org/forums/showthread.php?285750-Interesting-memory-deals-thread&p=5230258&viewfull=1#post5230258)